AU Core Implementation Guide

 Extensibility – “additional” elements

 A server may send “additional” elements beyond those flagged with Must Support in an AU Core profile.
-Additional elements allow local requirements to be reflected including technical and workflow context for the resource, and extending the health information supported in exchanges.
-For this reason extensibility is generally allowed in AU Core profiles, only in some use case profiles are the rules tightened to limit the nature of additional information that can be sent.
+Additional elements are often required by other profiles the system may conform to, allowing local requirements, including technical and workflow context for the resource, to be reflected and extending the health information supported in exchanges.
+For this reason, extensibility is generally encouraged and expected in AU Core profiles.
+Only in some exceptionally rare use case profiles are rules tightened to limit the nature of additional information that can be sent.
+Specification authors should strive to enable greater interoperability and software re-use by not reducing an element’s cardinality.

 Depending on local requirements, a client application may ignore these “additional” elements, may treat the data as for rendering only, or be capable of recognising and using the element.